Health system expenditure

 Aboriginal and Torres Strait Islander People

-In 2015–16, expenditure on potentially preventable hospitalisations (PPH) was 2.2 times as high in Aboriginal nad Torres Strait Islander people compared with non-Indigenous Australians ($392 and $176, respectively).
+In 2015–16, expenditure on potentially preventable hospitalisations (PPH) was 2.2 times as high in Aboriginal and Torres Strait Islander people compared with non-Indigenous Australians ($392 and $176, respectively).
 Notably, the greatest difference in expenditure is attributed to diabetes, a gap of $33 per person (AIHW and NIAA 2020).

 References

-Australian Institute of Health and Welfare (2022) Disease expenditure in Australia 2019–20, AIHW, Australian Government, accessed 13 April 2023.
+Australian Institute of Health and Welfare (2023) Health system spending on disease and injury in Australia 2020–21, AIHW, Australian Government, accessed 30 November 2023.

 AIHW and NIAA (National Indigenous Australians Agency) (2020) 3.21 Expenditure on Aboriginal and Torres Strait Islander health compared to need - AIHW Indigenous HPF, AIHW and NIAA, Australian Government, accessed 24 March 2022.